BIBLICAL HEALING PROCESS

 Our Creator placed within our soul a need for His Word.
 In the beginning man and woman walked and talked with God.
 This fellowship was the most natural and powerful interchange in all of creation.
 Sin and the fall of mankind caused a separation between God and the people He created to fellowship with Him.
 God’s plan of redemption, through the shed blood of His Son, Jesus Christ, restores that union.
 God sent His Word, by His Spirit to mankind, and we can have this fellowship again through His written Word, prayer, and worship.

 We are a three part being, created in the image of a triune God.
 We have a spirit, soul and body.
 Our emotions are a part of our soul.
 Our soul is made up of our mind, will and emotions.
 We are in the image of God who is a Spirit, has a soul (mind, will and emotions), and has a body by way of the incarnation of Jesus Christ.
 God has emotions!
 We often overlook that fact and only comprehend that He has a mind and will.
 No emotion is wrong.
 However, the way we display and deal with an emotion can be very destructive.
-This is common when a soul is suffering under the guilt and shame of abortion.
+This is common when a soul is suffering under the guilt and shame of abortion, addictions and other issues of sin.

 Hurting people hurt people!